gzachos/elgg_ellak/README.md

 About Elgg
 -----
 ```
-Elgg is an open source social networking software that provides individuals and organizations with the components needed to create an online social environment.
-It offers blogging, microblogging, file sharing, networking, groups and a number of other features.
-It was also the first platform to bring ideas from commercial social networking platforms to educational software.
+Elgg is an open source social networking software that provides individuals<br>
+and organizations with the components needed to create an online social environment.<br>
+It offers blogging, microblogging, file sharing, networking, groups and a number of<br>
+other features.
+It was also the first platform to bring ideas from commercial social<br>
+ networking platforms to educational software.
 ```

 Translation type